kaiwentien/phase-type-distribution-for-performance-evaluation-of-cbm/README.md

 # phase-type-distribution-for-performance-evaluation-of-cbm
-Phase-type Distribution Models for Performance Evaluation of Condition-based Maintenance
+Title: Phase-type Distribution Models for Performance Evaluation of Condition-based Maintenance This repository is used for reproducibility peport.